Location: Beckler River Valley

 To reach the Upper Fortune Pond, continue up trail for another .25 mile.
 Then leave it in a southwesterly direction through semi-open forest.
 After a little brush crashing arrive at the attractive and tranquil body of water.

-For information on lodging and other attractions near the North Fork Skykomish River visit www.snohomish.org.
+For information on lodging and other attractions near the Beckler River Valley visit: www.snohomish.org.